Skip to content

 # Efficiency

-total_tokens_used: int # LLM tokens consumed during eval
+total_tokens_used: int # LLM tokens consumed during this eval run

 total_duration_seconds: float